dat3Cph/material/jpa/week1/TuesdayExercise.md

 7. Retrieve and display the list of all students using a JPQL query.
 8. Update the information of a student and demonstrate how the lifecycle methods trigger.

+- Question: Explain the purpose of the `@GeneratedValue` annotation and how it can be used to generate primary key values for entities.
+Also explain the difference between the `AUTO`, `IDENTITY`, and `SEQUENCE` strategies.

-**Exercise 2: EntityManager and Transaction Management**
+**Exercise 4: EntityManager and Transaction Management**
 Objective: Understand EntityManager's role, entity states, and transaction management.

-1. Create an entity class "Product" with attributes like `id`, `name`, `price`, and `stockQuantity`.
-2. Implement methods to simulate CRUD operations for the "Product" entity using EntityManager.
-3. Develop a program that demonstrates the transition of entity states (transient, managed, detached, and removed) during the execution of CRUD operations.
-4. Explicitly manage transactions using `EntityTransaction`.
-Begin transactions, perform CRUD operations within the transaction, and commit the transaction.
-5. Implement a scenario where a transaction fails (e.g., due to a validation check) and ensure that the data remains consistent by rolling back the transaction.
+- Question: Explain the roles and responsibilities of EntityManager and EntityManagerFactory in JPA.
+- Question: Describe the lifecycle states of JPA entities (transient, managed, detached, removed).
+Provide an example scenario for each state.

-**Exercise 3: Data Access Object (DAO) Implementation**
+**Exercise 5: Data Access Object (DAO) Implementation**
 Objective: Implement DAO pattern for separating database access logic from business logic.

 1. Design a DAO interface for the "Student" entity with methods like `create`, `read`, `update`, and `delete`.
 2. Create a JPA-based implementation of the DAO interface, utilizing EntityManager for database operations.
 3. Implement a class that demonstrates the use of the DAO to interact with the database, perform CRUD operations, and retrieve data.

-4. Develop a program that showcases the benefits of the DAO pattern in isolating database-related code from business logic.
+- Question: Explain the benefits of using a DAO architecture for separating database access logic from business logic.
-5. Compare the code maintainability and separation of concerns between a scenario where DAO pattern is used and where it is not.